Ferns & Focus

 Common Varieties

-Peperomia scandens 'Variegata' features trailing, heart-shaped leaves with a soft green center framed by irregular, creamy-white margins.
+Trails with heart-shaped leaves that have a soft green center and irregular creamy-white margins.

-Peperomia scandens 'Green' is characterized by its glossy, solid emerald foliage and thick, succulent-like, heart-shaped leaves that taper to a fine point.
+Glossy, solid emerald foliage and thick, succulent-like heart-shaped leaves that taper to a fine point.